-New Literary Journal for children and youth from Youth Voices at the Museum of Childhood Ireland.
-Following on from the experiences of our previous and ongoing creative writing initiatives, and our popular teen writing club, this is a new platform celebrating and promoting diverse writing from young people at home and abroad.
-This will be online, and in paper format, published twice a year.
-Our aim is to host workshops and exhibitions of youth and children’s work.
+New Poetry platform for children and youth at the Museum of Childhood Ireland.
+Following on from the experiences of our previous and ongoing creative writing initiatives, and our popular teen writing club, this is a new platform celebrating and promoting diverse poetic writing from young people at home and abroad.
+This will be online, published twice yearly.
+We will host workshops.

 It will be moderated by guest writers.